bellyillish/useful-idiots/README.md

   > Followers automatically sprint, crouch, go prone, and adjust their headlamps to match your actions (all of which can be disabled in MCM).

   #### You can assign followers to one of 4 formations:
+  > You can only assign formations to an entire group (not to individual idiots).
   - **Bunch:**   to randomly cluster behind you in a group
   - **Spread:**  to spread out laterally behind you
   - **Line:**    to follow behind you in single-file line
-  - **Covered:** to follow while staying in cover if possible &nbsp;
+  - **Covered:** to follow while staying in cover if possible
-  > You can only assign formations to an entire group (not to individual idiots).

   #### You can make them stay a certain distance from you:
   - **Stay Near:** at least 2.5m away